Updated on September 6, 2016

 I have been blogging on and off for the past 8 years.
 Through the many, MANY changing phases of my life.

 I give advice.
 I share ideas based on research and experience.
 I try to motivate.
 I intend to educate.
 I open up a dialogue about health, wellness and real life.

 After all these years, I have never really gone back in the vaults of my writing… Until today!

 This old, yet revamped post caught my eye.
 It is a well-rounded list on what it means to ME to be a fitness professional.
 A wellness ambassador.

 It divulges what I truly believe concerning health, fitness, nutrition, and wellness.
 I want to be transparent and honest with my readers.
 So, I’ve compiled a list of my basic CORE BELIEFS.
 I want to share my opinions and I encourage your comments.

-– I believe that almost every common health problem can be linked back to insufficient activity and poor diet (I mean… joint pain, muscle pain, weight issues, metabolic disturbances, heart problems, digestive problems, sleep issues, skin problems, etc, etc.)
+– I believe that almost every common health problem can be linked back to insufficient activity, poor diet, and excessive stress (I mean… joint pain, muscle pain, weight issues, metabolic disturbances, heart problems, digestive problems, sleep issues, skin problems, etc, etc.)

 – I believe that the body was meant to move!
 It was meant to be challenged and pushed.
 And if we neglect to physically challenge our bodies, we will age more quickly, we will lose the ability to be physical, we will injure ourselves, we will become sick/diseased, and our bodies AND minds will break down.
 Read More